PyRigi/PyRigi/doc/development/howto.md

 :::{important}
 Currently, we prefer the following contributions to the code:
  - resolving and existing TODO (especially adding examples and tests),
- - implementing a method marked as `Waiting for implementation` or or returning `NotImplementedError`,
+ - implementing a method marked as `Waiting for implementation` or returning `NotImplementedError`,
  - adding missing definitions.
 :::